erajasekar/erajasekar.github.io/_drafts/2014-12-17-groovy-dynamic-properties-config-slurper.md

 ---

-Groovy provides a nice utility [ConfigSlurper](http://groovy.codehaus.org/ConfigSlurper) for reading configuration files where settings can be different for different environment.
+Groovy provides a nice utility [ConfigSlurper](http://groovy.codehaus.org/ConfigSlurper) for reading configuration files where settings can be overridden to different values for different environments.

 Let me illustrate it with a quick example, Given this `EnvironmentConfigSimple.groovy` :